tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     Q6GZX4

 In the above we make use of the fact that Python strings support slicing.
-The ``[start:end]`` syntax used for slicing strings, and lists, is inclusive for the start index and exclusive for the end index.
+Slicing is a means to access a subsection of a list.
+The ``[start:end]`` syntax is inclusive for the start index and exclusive for the end index.

 .. code-block:: python

     >>> "012345"[2:4]
     '23'

-To see the value of regular expressions we need to create one that can do something more than an exact match.
+To see the merit of regular expressions we need to create one that matches more than one thing.
 For example a regular expression that can could match all the patterns ``id0``, ``id1``, ..., ``id9``.

 Now suppose that we had a list containing FASTA description lines with these types of identifiers.
+Note that the list also contains a sequence line that we never want to match.

 .. code-block:: python